-NILE has almost twenty years' experience in advising applicants on applying for European funding.
+NILE has over twenty years' experience in advising applicants on applying for European funding.
 Please get in touch with our Registrar, Alison Lake with any queries.

 Erasmus+ funding covers teachers and trainers from the European Union and from Iceland, Liechtenstein, Norway, Turkey and the Former Yugoslav Republic of Macedonia.

 Erasmus+ helps to cover course fees, travel costs, accommodation and other living costs and preparation costs for individuals and groups of teachers and trainers who wish to come to the UK for professional development courses.
 All of our Courses in Norwich are eligible for Erasmus+ funding.

 How do I apply for Erasmus+ funding?

 1. Identify the person in your school who is responsible for staff development and talk to them about Erasmus+ funding and courses at NILE.

 3. Research.
 Take a good look at the information available: our FAQs down the right hand side of this page and the official EU Erasmus+ Programme Guide.

 4. If your school does not already have one, draw up a European Development Plan.
 This should identify your school’s development and training objectives for the next one or two years, taking a European dimension into consideration.
 Part of this could be requesting grants for courses at NILE.